'Teen Mom 2' Kailyn Lowry's Baby Daddy Spotted In Bed With Another Woman

 A short time after Lowry’s reveal, Lopez appeared to express his frustration when he shared a meme that featured a man rolling his eyes before slamming his computer shut.

-Although Kailyn Lowry is expected to give birth in the coming months, that hasn’t stopped her from sparking romance rumors and around the time she shared a photo of herself and her mystery man in bed, she was spotted running errands in Los Angeles with the same man.
+Although Kailyn Lowry is expected to give birth in the coming months, that hasn’t stopped her from sparking romance rumors, and around the time she shared a photo of herself and her mystery man in bed, she was spotted running errands in Los Angeles with the same man.

 After confirming her pregnancy months ago, Kailyn Lowry reacted to Jenelle Evans’ tweet of congratulations, which came prior to her announcement, and said that she decided to have another child after experiencing health complications in 2016.